 JavaScript Kit > JavaScript Reference > Here

-Form Select elements (<select>) within your form can be accessed and manipulated using JavaScript via the corresponding Select object.
-To access a select element in JavaScript, use the syntax:
+Form SELECT elements (<select>) within your form can be accessed and manipulated in JavaScript via the corresponding Select object.
+To access a SELECT element in JavaScript, use the syntax:

 document.myform.elements[i] //where i is the position of the select element within form